LiaScript/LiaScript/docs/EDITOR.md

 `npm i @liascript/editor`

 > **Note:** The version information might look a bit different e.g.
-> `0.8.12--1.0.0`.
-The first version mirrors current version of LiaScript, while
+> `1.0.0--0.8.12`.
+The second version mirrors current version of LiaScript,
-> the second number is referring to the changes of the editor-branch.
+> while the first number is referring to the changes of the editor-branch.

 ## HowTo